roaringio/api-examples/README.md

 `client-codegen` folder contains a Swagger file downloaded from the [Roaring.io Developer site](https://app.roaring.io/v2/developer/apis/se-company-overview-2.0).

-The `overview-client` folder contains a pre-generated client.
+The `company-info-client` folder contains a pre-generated client.
 How you manage generated code is up to you.
 Here it is already generated and checked into source control.

-The `overview-app` folder contains a main class that uses the client to retrieve company information and print it out to standard out.
+The `company-info-app` folder contains a main class that uses the client to retrieve company information and print it out to standard out.

 The root `pom.xml` does not include `client-codegen` since that